Old rustic wooden door painted green

 Mother Country

-This true story of the passionate and tragicomic relationship between a mother running from her past in Hitler’s Germany and a daughter running towards it has been shortlisted for the TLS Ackerley Prize 2024.
+The true story of the passionate and tragicomic relationship between a mother running away from her past in Hitler’s Germany, and a daughter running towards it.
+Now available as a Moth Books paperback, ebook and audio book.

 READ MORE